Galahs, are notorious for their playful, cheeky and often insane behavior.

-Catching a wild galag to keep as a pet is illegal.
-The only time they should be taken from the wild is when it is badly injured or when a young galah has been abandoned by its parents (make sure that it has been for sure).
-There are numbers you can call to have the animal taken and rehabilitated, or you can choose to take it to a vet where they will treat the bird and send it to be rehabilitated.
+Catching a wild galah to keep as a pet is illegal.
+The only time they should be taken from the wild is when they are badly injured or when a young galah has been abandoned by its parents (make sure that it has been for sure).
+There are numbers you can call (depending on your area) to have the animal taken and rehabilitated, or you can choose to take it to a vet where they will treat the bird and send it to be rehabilitated.
 It is not reccomended to keep a wild galah as a pet (although it can work out very well) because it is illegal, but if you do choose to keep one, do it at your own risk of prosecution and seriously take the animal’s welfare into account.
 To view a list of birds that can be legally kept in Australia without a licence, click here

-Unfortunately, the galah is an extremely vocal species and this is somthing that cannot be stopped.
+Unfortunately, the galah is an extremely vocal species and this is something that cannot be stopped.

-Galahs will often bite and nibble as a demonstration of affection, and unfortunately, this behaviour should be nurtured if it is for affectionate reasons.
+Galahs will often bite and nibble as a demonstration of affection as well.